apify/rag-web-browser/README.md

 Based on your requirements, if low latency is a priority, consider running the Actor with 4GB or 8GB of memory.
 However, if you're looking for a cost-effective solution, you can run the Actor with 2GB of memory, but you may experience higher latency and might need to set a longer timeout.

+If you need to gather more results, you can increase the memory and adjust the `initialConcurrency` parameter accordingly.

 ## 🎢 How to optimize the RAG Web Browser for low latency?

 For low latency, it's recommended to run the RAG Web Browser with 8 GB of memory.
 Additionally, adjust these settings to further optimize performance:

 - **Initial Concurrency**: This controls the number of Playwright browsers running in parallel.
-If you only need a few results (e.g., three), set the initial concurrency to match this number to ensure content is processed simultaneously.
+If you only need a few results (e.g., 3, 5, or 10), set the initial concurrency to match this number to ensure content is processed simultaneously.
 - **Dynamic Content Wait Secs**: Set this to 0 if you don't need to wait for dynamic content.
 This can significantly reduce latency.
 - **Remove Cookie Warnings**: If the websites you're scraping don't have cookie warnings, set this to false to slightly improve latency.
 - **Debug Mode**: Enable this to store debugging information if you need to measure the Actor's latency.